MBBS in Italy

 Italy MBBS Course Syllabus

 The MBBS course in Italy is known as "Laurea Magistrale in Medicina e Chirurgia".
-This program is offered by various universities across the country.
-The course in general lasts for six years and is taught in English and Italian Language.
+Various universities across the country offer this program.
+The course generally lasts for six years and is taught in English and Italian.

 Here is a general overview of the syllabus for the MBBS course in Italy: